 Participants had been reminded of the need to be properly qualified to attend.
 Those seeking further information regarding qualifications to attend future meetings may contact the Chairs.

 It was further announced that it is necessary to register for the meeting on the SG16 website.
-Access to the teleconference sessions of the main JVET meeting was controlled with a password that is distributed to the registered participants; this should help overloading the teleconferencing tool.
+Access to the teleconference sessions of the JCT-VC meeting was controlled with a password.
+Due to the difficulty of determining how to send the password only to registered participants, the password was simply sent to the JCT-VC email reflector.
+No particular problems were observed that resulted in interference with the meeting due to the lack of strict access control.

-The following rules were initially set up for the Zoom teleconference meeting:
+The following rules had been established for the Zoom teleconference meeting:

 Use the “hand-raising” function to enter yourself in the queue to speak (unless otherwise instructed by the session chair).
 If you are dialed in by phone, request your queue position verbally.